For founders who build in public

 Every draft lands here first, traceable back to the sources it came from.
 Approve, edit, regenerate, or kill.

 One-click publishing to LinkedIn once approved.
-Blog drafts export clean and paste straight into your CMS.
+X threads ship through a per-tweet copy flow in the review inbox.
+Blog and newsletter drafts export clean — paste straight into your CMS, Beehiiv, Substack, or wherever you send.

 Every draft links back to the topics and sources behind it.
 Brand profile drifting?
 Kiln tells you.